 Get academic credit for working in a research lab on campus!

-VPUE Summer Research Program
+Biology Summer Undergraduate Research Program (B-SURP)

 Targeted toward freshmen and sophomores who wish to gain research experience, this summer program allows students to get paid for 10 weeks of research.
 Programs are located on campus, at Hopkins Marine Station, and at other sites around the world.
 Applications are due late January.